turbot/steampipe-docs/docs/cloud/integrations/metabase.md

 ---
-title: Connecting to Your Workspace from Metabase
+title: Connect to Steampipe Cloud from Metabase
 sidebar_label: Metabase
 ---

-#  Connecting to Your Workspace from Metabase
+#  Connect to Steampipe Cloud from Metabase

 [Metabase](https://metabase.com/) is an open source tool that connects to many databases, including Postgres, and enables users to explore, query, and visualize data.